Feria de Jerez

 Feria de Jerez, also known as Feria del Caballo (literally Horse Fair), is a celebration in the Spanish municipality Jerez de la Frontera, traditionally held in the first or second week of May.
 It is the most important fair in the Province of Cádiz and is listed as one of the Fiestas of International Tourist Interest of Spain by the Ministry of Industry (Spain).
-It was last held 7−14 May 2022 and will next be held 6−13 May 2023.
+It was last held 4th-11th of May 2024.

 History

 Its origins are in the medieval ages, during one week farmers gathered to sell and buy beautiful animals in Jerez, mainly beautiful horses, usually drinking to celebrate the deals.
 The origin of the fair of Jerez, occurs in the years of the Castilian conquest.
 Alfonso X carried out the policy of granting a cattle fair to the cities he occupied, to help activate the local economy.
 In the case of Jerez, the cattle fair was established in the second half of the thirteenth century, specifically some historians point to 1264, shortly after the definitive Castilian conquest of the city.
 In the nineteenth century, the first variations around the concept of the fair occurred.
 From a cattle fair, it evolves into an exhibition model, specifically in 1856.
 In 1867 a Special Commission of Fairs was created.